PP Police Pay

 Common Triggers for Section 78 Exclusion

 Judges do not exclude evidence for minor technical errors.
 The breach must be significant and substantial.
-Common examples in 2026 include:
+Common examples include:

 • Denial of Legal Advice: Interviewing a suspect who has requested a solicitor without a valid PACE justification.

-• Unlawful Search: Evidence found during a search where no reasonable grounds for suspicion existed or where GOWISELY was ignored.
+• Unlawful Search: Evidence found during a search where no reasonable grounds for suspicion existed or where the GOWISELY protocol was ignored.

 • Oppressive Interviewing: The use of threats, inducements, or excessive pressure to extract a confession (breaching Code C).